 Anderson & Sheppard Shawl Collar Sweater

 Sunspel Showerproof Cotton Mac

 Don’t shy away from patterns and prints

-But ‘basic’ doesn’t mean ‘boring.
-And Poitier’s wardrobe wasn’t all discreet detailing.
-In fact, like many Hollywood greats, some of the actor’s most recognisable looks were captured in front of the camera.
-And, although the image above may have been shot on the set of In the Heat of the Night, the 1967 film served up one of Sidney Poitier’s most striking, summery looks.
+Poitier’s wardrobe may have been basic, but it certainly wasn’t boring.
+And, like many Hollywood greats, some of the actor’s most recognisable looks were captured in front of the camera.
+The image above was shot on the set of 1967’s In the Heat of the Night, but this style also epitomised Poitier’s off-duty, striking summer looks.

-It all starts with that printed, patterned summer shirt.
+It all starts with a printed, patterned summer shirt.
 And that’s a tricky look to get right.
-Most men wear such shirts to make a short-sleeved statement — to turn heads and grab attention.
+Most men wear such shirts to make a short-sleeved statement.
 But Poitier, naturally, wore his frond-adorned number with less pomposity.
-Instead, the lesson here is to prize the pattern over any bluster or bombast.
+Instead, the lesson here is to prize pattern over bluster.
 Wear something you like, whether that’s a softer pattern from Frescobol Carioca, or a non-floral offering from Orlebar Brown.
 And, of course, top it off with some signature sunglasses, such as Cubitts’ classic ‘Herbrand’ frames.

 Cubitts Herbrand Sunglasses